RTradeLtd/libp2px-old/README.md

 * `pkg` is where all the extra libp2p repositories are.
 For example things like `go-libp2p-loggables`, `go-libp2p-buffer-pool`, and all transports are here.
 * `p2p` is equivalent

+## pkg

+`pkg` contains various packages that may be useful to other users of `libp2px` including:

+* `transports` which contains a variety of transports
+  * a `transport` is essentially something responisble for defining a method of connecting two different peers
+* `muxers` which contains a variety of connection muxers
+  * a `muxer` is responsible for multiplexing different conenctions

 # License

 All original code is licensed under MIT+Apache, and we've included all the previous licenses.
 New code (aka, newly added transports, etc...) will be added with AGPLv3 licenses.